GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

-Each DOM element has a _property tree state_, which is a 4-tuple (transform, clip, effect, scroll) that indicates the nearest ancestor clip, transform and effect tree nodes that take effect on that element.
+Each DOM element has a _property tree state_, which is a 4-tuple (transform, clip, effect, scroll) that indicates the nearest ancestor clip, transform, and effect tree nodes that take effect on that element.
 This is very convenient, because with this information we know exactly the list of clips, transforms, and effects that apply to that element, and in which order.